-At the Annual Meeting of the Town Council held on Tuesday 16th May 2023, Councillor Eamonn O'Nolan was elected Mayor of Woodbridge for the Civic Year 2023/24.
+At the Annual Meeting of the Town Council held on Wednesday 22nd May 2024, Councillor Robin Sanders was elected Mayor of Woodbridge for the Civic Year 2024/25.

-The Deputy Mayor for the Civic Year 2023/24 is Councillor Sharon Miller
+The Deputy Mayor for the Civic Year 2024/25 is Councillor Ruth Leach

 The Mayoral Process